-Sunrise sold the computer equipment and exported it from the United States to Iran, via the UAE, without an OFAC authorization.
-Sunrise forwarded the items to a coconspirator in the UAE, whose primary business consisted of the purchase of U.S.-origin computer equipment from suppliers in the United States, such as Sunrise, on behalf of Iranian customers.
-In addition, Sunrise and its Managing Director Jeng Shih, a/k/a Jay Shih, knew that one of their co-conspirators resided in Tehran, Iran, and was engaging in business with Sunrise from Tehran.
-Beginning in or around 2007, Sunrise communicated directly with this co-conspirator in Iran by email in furtherance of the conspiracy.
+Jeng Shih (a/k/a Jay Shih) Proposed Charging Letter Page 2 of 5 in Sunrise's sale of the computer equipment and arranged for its shipment from the United States to the UAE as unlicensed exports to Iran, via the UAE.
+The shipments were made to a co-conspirator in the UAE, whose primary business consisted of the purchase of U.S.-origin computer equipment from suppliers in the United States, such as Sunrise, on behalf of Iranian customers.
+In addition, Shih knew that one of his co-conspirators resided in Tehran, Iran, and was engaging in business with Sunrise from Tehran.
+Beginning in or about 2007, Shih and others acting on his and Sunrise's behalf communicated directly with this co-conspirator in Iran by email in furtherance of the conspiracy.

-No OFAC authorization was sought or obtained for any of the transactions described herein.
-Sunrise knew that exports to Iran, including specifically exports transshipped through the UAE, required a license because, inter alia, BIS Special Agents conducted an outreach visit to Sunrise in July 2006, during which the Special Agents informed Sunrise that unlicensed shipments of goods to the UAE with knowledge that the ultimate destination of the items was Iran constituted a violation of the Regulations.
-Sunrise participated in and furthered the conspiracy described herein despite this knowledge.
-Moreover, in connection with three exports of the items to Iran, through the UAE, that occurred between on or about April 9, 2010 and on or about May 7, 2010, Sunrise emailed to one of its co-conspirators invoices listing the computer equipment involved and falsely identifying the ultimate destination of the items as the UAE, rather than Iran.
+No OFAC authorization was sought or obtained regarding any of the export transactions referenced herein.
+Shih knew that exports to Iran, including specifically exports transshipped through the UAE, required a license because, inter alia, BIS Special Agents conducted an outreach visit to Sunrise in July 2006, during which the Special Agents informed Shih that unlicensed shipments of goods to the UAE with knowledge that the ultimate destination of the items was Iran constituted a violation of the Regulations.
+Shih participated in and furthered the conspiracy described herein despite this knowledge.
+Moreover, in connection with three exports of the items to Iran, through the UAE, that occurred between on or about April 9, 2010 and on or about May 7, 2010, Shih emailed to one of his co-conspirators invoices listing the computer equipment involved and falsely identifying the ultimate destination of the items as the UAE, rather than Iran.

-In so doing, Sunrise committed one violation of Section 764.2(d) of the Regulations.
+In so doing, Shih committed one violation of Section 764.2(d) of the Regulations.

-Charges 2-4 15 C.F.R. § 764.2(e) - Acting with Knowledge of a Violation
+Charges 2-4 15 C.F.R. § 764.2(h) - Evasion

-As further detailed in the Schedule of Violations attached hereto and incorporated herein by reference, on three occasions, between on or about April 9, 2010, and on or about May 7, 2010, Sunrise sold and forwarded items subject to the Regulations from the United States to Iran, via the UAE, with knowledge that a violation of the Regulations was about or intended to occur in connection with the items.
-Specifically, on these three occasions, Sunrise sold and forwarded U.S.-origin computer equipment, items subject to the Regulations and the Iranian Transactions Regulations, classified under ECCN 5A992, controlled for anti-terrorism reasons, and valued at approximately \$830,000, from the United States to Iran, through the UAE, without the require a U.S. Government authorization.
+As further detailed in the Schedule of Violations attached hereto and incorporated herein by reference, on three occasions, between on or about April 9, 2010, and on or about May 7, 2010, Shih took actions with the intent to evade the Regulations.
+Specifically, on these three occasions, Shih participated in and/or arranged the negotiation, sale, and shipment of U.S.-origin computer equipment, items subject to the Regulations and the Iranian Transaction Regulations ("ITR"), classified under ECCN 5A992, controlled for antiterrorism reasons, and valued at approximately \$830,000, from the United States to Iran, through the UAE, without the required U.S. Government authorization.
 Pursuant to Section 560.204 of the ITR, administered by OFAC, an export to a third country intended for transshipment to Iran is a transaction that requires OFAC authorization.
 Pursuant to Section 746.7 of the Regulations, no person may engage in the exportation of an item subject to both the Regulations and the ITR without authorization from OFAC.

-Sunrise Technologies and Trading Corporation Proposed Charging Letter Page 3 of 5

-Sunrise sold the U.S.-origin computer equipment and forwarded it from the United States to the UAE, with knowledge that the equipment would be transshipped from the UAE to Iran.
-In addition, in connection with each of these exports to Iran, Sunrise, inter alia, emailed one of its co-conspirators invoices listing the items involved and falsely identifying the ultimate destination of the computer equipment as the UAE, rather than Iran.
+Shih was the managing director of Sunrise Technologies and Trading Corporation, a/k/a Sunrise, a/k/a ST&T ("Sunrise") at all times pertinent hereto.
+With intent to evade the Regulations, Shih participated in and/or arranged the negotiation, sale, and shipment by Sunrise of U.S.-origin computer equipment from the United States to the UAE, where the items were transshipment by a co-conspirator to Iran.
+In addition, in connection with each of these exports to Iran, Shih, inter alia, emailed one of his co-conspirators invoices listing the items involved and falsely identifying the ultimate destination of the computer equipment as the UAE, rather than Iran.